traceforce/timberjack/README.md

 * **`BackupTimeFormat` Values must be valid and should not change after initialization**
   The `BackupTimeFormat` value **must be valid** and must follow the timestamp layout rules specified here: https://pkg.go.dev/time#pkg-constants. `BackupTimeFormat` supports more formats but it's recommended to use standard formats.
-If **invalid** value is configured, then the default time format is used : `2006-01-02T15-04-05.000`.
+If an **invalid** `BackupTimeFormat` is configured, Timberjack logs a warning to `os.Stderr` and falls back to the default format: `2006-01-02T15-04-05.000`.
+Rotation will still work, but the resulting filenames may not match your expectations.

 * **Silent Ignoring of Invalid `RotateAtMinutes` Values**
   Values outside the valid range (`0–59`) or duplicates in `RotateAtMinutes` are silently ignored.
 No warnings or errors will be logged.
 This allows the program to continue safely, but the rotation behavior may not match your expectations if values are invalid.